How to Help a Loved One Caught in a Romance Scam

 Patrick Coughlin

 Watching someone you love send money to a person who does not exist is one of the most painful experiences a family member can go through.
 If you approach this situation with anger, accusations, or ultimatums, you will almost certainly push your loved one further toward the scammer.
 This guide provides a different path built around empathy, patience, and practical steps.
+For background on how these scams work, see our Romance Scams hub.

 Why Romance Scam Victims Stay